Introduction

 How Common Are Early Periods in Girls Before Age 10?

-Globally, the average age for puberty has dropped by almost a year in the past two decades.
-This means more young girls are experiencing early body changes now, and parents need to understand what’s causing it.
+Changes in food, sleep, and daily habits play a major role.
+Junk food, processed meat, and exposure to chemicals in plastics may contribute to environmental factors that trigger early puberty.
+Globally, the average age for puberty has dropped by nearly a year over the past two decades.
+This means more young girls are experiencing early body changes, making it important for parents to understand the causes.

 Major Signs and Early Symptoms Parents Should Notice